The Global Classroom provides a demonstration for student interchange between schools in India and the United States.

 In January 2017, the school hosted a group of students from Guilford College.
 Pictures from this visit are entitled The Faces of Chikhale.
 In November 2018, Nelson Stover and Dr. Randall Hayes worked with the school to develop strategies for enhancing the effectiveness of the school in preparing its graduates for higher education and future employment.
 An updated report on the Chikhale School is now available.

 The Chikhale School represents a joint venture between the Government of Maharashtra and the Institute of Cultural Affairs (ICA) India.
 The Chikhale Human Development Project was initiated in 1978 by the villagers of Chikhale and the staff of the ICA.
 The project was a part of the ICA's global network of grassroots development projects.
 A report on this legacy was presented at a 2009 Joseph Wesley Mathews Symposium held in Washington, DC.
-An updated version of this presentation and the accompanying slides provide an overview of the project and its relationship to the larger work of ICA; these are available on the Downloadable Resources page.
+An updated version of this presentation entitled "Maliwada's Grandchildren" and the accompanying slides provide an overview of the project and its relationship to the larger work of ICA; these are available on the Downloadable Resources page of this website.
+Additional background about the ICA is available through the collections of the ICA's Social Research Center.

 Adivasi Ashram Shalla in Chikhale Village